ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+after generation have felt as we now
+feel, ami their lives wore as active as
+our own.
+They passed like a vapor,
+while nature wore the same aspect of
+beauty as when her Creator commanded
 her to be.
 The heavens shall be as
 bright over our graves as they are now
 around our paths.
 Earth will have